What is council tax and who pays?

 Other payment methods

-You can pay online using a debit or credit card at any time of the day or night by going to our website and clicking on the ‘Pay It’ link.
-Or you can call the Payments Line on 01546 605515 (automated service available 24/7).
+You can pay online using a debit or credit card at any time of the day or night by logging on to www.argyll-bute.gov.uk and clicking the Online Services ‘Pay It’ link.
+Or you can call the Payments Line on 01546 605515 (automated service available 24/7 for card payments).

 Council tax payers who pay by standing order should advise their bank to amend payments to reflect the new monthly instalment detailed on their bill.